nwelchr/architecture-planning/readme.md

   1.)
 Wait until all files have uploaded successfully.
 Roll back any uploads if one fails.
 (Promise.all) 2.)
 (More reasonable): Update information in DB as each resolves.
 Ones that fail ned to be individually re-uploaded

-**What if I accidentally overwrite a file?**

-- S3 offers versioning, which allows you to keep multiple variants of an object in the same bucket.
-You can easily recover from unintended user actions and application failures this way.

 # Deliverable 2: File download

+Two possibilities:
+1.)

+**What if I want multi/all-file download?**
+Folders and files are all considered objects in S3 (even though it might not seem that way to us!).
+There are libraries out there that allow you to created a zipped file containing a directory.
+You make a `GET` request to obtain all of the files (or the whole project) from S3, iterate over those objects, and append them to a zipped file.
+Then just download that file.

-- Additional problems:
+# Additional problems

 **How do I improve read times on my site?**
 Caching.
 Using a cache like Redis or Memcache can vastly speed up read times by eliminating the need to query the entire database.